rickycorte/EmyTagBot/README.md

 `WARNS_BEFORE_BAN`: max number of warnings before account ban

 `WEB_TOP_TAG_LIST_SIZE`:  number of elements to show in top page

+`DEBUG`: set true if you want to run the bot with polling

 ## Setup Firebase
 Add your firebase admin json as a document called `firebase` in your database